Saving Daily Data in CSV Using Batch Process

 Enter the following in the editor:

-Replace the topics_group_id value=5 in the second line with the ID of the content definition that exists on your site.
+Replace the topics_group_id value=5 in the second line with the ID of the content structure in your site.

 {assign var=empty_array value='[]'|json_decode:1}